terraform-viettelidc/terraform-provider-vcloud/website/docs/index.html.markdown

   *"vcloud_catalog"*, *"vcloud_catalog_item"*, *"vcloud_catalog_media"*, *"vcloud_catalog_vapp_template"*, *"vcloud_independent_disk"*, *"vcloud_network_direct"*,
   *"vcloud_network_isolated"*, *"vcloud_network_isolated_v2"*, *"vcloud_network_routed"*, *"vcloud_network_routed_v2"*, *"vcloud_org"*, *"vcloud_org_vdc"*, *"vcloud_provider_vdc"*,
   *"vcloud_rde" (v3.11+)*, *"vcloud_storage_profile"*, *"vcloud_vapp"*, *"vcloud_vapp_vm"* or *"vcloud_vm"*, which are the resources compatible with `metadata_entry`.
-* `resource_name`- (Optional) Specifies the name of the entity in VCD which metadata needs to be ignored.
+* `resource_name`- (Optional) Specifies the name of the entity in Vcloud which metadata needs to be ignored.
 This attribute can be used with any kind of `resource_type`, except for *vcloud_storage_profile* which **cannot be filtered by name**.
 * `key_regex`- (Optional) A regular expression that can filter out metadata keys that match.
 Either `key_regex` or `value_regex` are required on each block.
 * `value_regex`- (Optional) A regular expression that can filter out metadata values that match.
 Either `key_regex` or `value_regex` are required on each block.
-* `conflict_action` - (Optional) Defines what to do if a conflict exists between a `metadata_entry` that is managed by Terraform, and it matches the criteria defined in the `ignore_metadata_changes` block, as the metadata will be stored in state but nothing will be done in VCD.
+* `conflict_action` - (Optional) Defines what to do if a conflict exists between a `metadata_entry` that is managed by Terraform, and it matches the criteria defined in the `ignore_metadata_changes` block, as the metadata will be stored in state but nothing will be done in Vcloud.
   If the value is `error`, when this happens, any read operation (like a Plan or Refresh) will fail.
 When the value is `warn`, it will just give a warning but the operation will continue, and with the `none` value nothing will be shown.
 Defaults to `error`.